“Swimming on Land”

 Once B succeeds inproducing a voluntary expansion of her diaphragm, A and B reverse roles.
 Afterward participants strive to learn to voluntarily expand all other parts of their bodies in doing Ch’i-Kung (Qigong) and T’ai-Chi movement.

-In addition to being a tool for recognizing expansion, the ability to voluntarily expand your diaphragm subtly—not forcibly—is essential for doing reverse breathing5 and for unifying the trunk of the body.
+In addition to being a tool for recognizing expansion, the ability to voluntarily expand your diaphragm subtly—not forcibly—is essential for doing reverse breathing5 and for unifying the entire trunk of the body.

 1Cheng Man-ch’ing, Tai Chi Chuan: A simplified Method of Calisthenics for Health and Self Defense, North Atlantic Books, Berkeley, CA, 1985, p.
 10.